cp268/reccp/README.md

 * Created a recipe recommendation system using cosine similarity to measure Euclidean distance between the word embeddings of recipe ingredients.
 * Used Streamlit Cloud to deploy my app: https://share.streamlit.io/cp268/reccp/main/streamlit.py (ignore the error message and type the ingredients)

-## Motivation
-Cooking is a hobby for some and a major problem for others.
-However, you can always use a helping hand for cooking.
-Being a student, it is always a difficult decision to decide what to eat for lunch or dinner.
-Sometimes faced with limited items in the kitchen, it is always a challenge to decide what to cook for a meal.
-This inspired me to create a system that can recommend recipes based on ingredient suggestions.

 ## Code
 **Python Version:** 3.7
 **Packages:** pandas, numpy, sklearn, gensim, matplotlib, seaborn, beautifulsoup, flask, streamlit, json, pickle
 **For Web Framework Requirements:**  ```pip install -r requirements.txt```

 ## Web Scraping
 For each recipe, the following was obtained: